SerenaDeAntoni/Congruence_Closure_Algorithm/README.md

 I chose Python as programming language and to test my program I considered sets of equalities and inequalities from the Bradley-Manna textbook and some benchmarks with “.smt2” extension.

 **Running Test**
+Click the link and follow the steps below:
 - https://colab.research.google.com/drive/1qfILMDw-UJeaZsxnxLntX8vnRkk6gLc7?usp=sharing

 1. Run 'Clone + Requirements' cell that contains